nicolegitm/nicolegitm/README.md

-# 💫 Hi There!
+# 💫 About Me

-I'm a software developer working with full-stack application but with backend focus.
+I'm a software developer with full-stack application but with backend focus.

 ---